AndreasKacofegitis/Software-Articles/TeamMetrics2.md

- **Leadership and Positive resistance**: How many leaders exist in a team and how do they display themselves as leaders?
+ **Leadership and Positive resistance**: How many leaders exist in a team and how do they manifest themselves as leaders?
 Does each team leader inspire confidence in you such that; you can have a difficult conversation with them?
 Do they accurately and transparently reflect the remaining work and do they have a strong commitment to get the job done well?
 Do they forsee issues with accuracy and talk about these?
 Do leaders push back positively to you?
 Do they push back in a way that helps you adjust your course of action?

 If you look at your entire software development department, or even within a team, do you see many leaders, not just team leads, but leaders in different areas; cultural, quality, architecture, domain expertise, product experts, problem solving leaders, etc; people who are listened to and respected, people whose sphere of influence spans across teams and departments?
 How many of these people exist in your team, or team of teams?
 If your answer is very few, then this is something to work on:
 - your culture may be problematic; and not resulting in the kind of environment that encourages  people to grow or share these talents.
 - there is a lack of experience and confidence in your team

 _Metric: List your leaders and what function they fulfill.
-Identify the gaps that you have._
+What is the ratio of leaders to total number of people in your team?_

 What constitutes a good number of leaders?
 I don't have a great answer without getting into some detail with regard culture, but consider the following:
 1) each development team needs at least one strong leader,